nushell/nushell.github.io/contributor-book/plugins.md

 impl SimplePluginCommand for Len {
     // ...

-    fn signature(&self) -> PluginSignature {
+    fn name(&self) -> &str {
-        PluginSignature::build("len")
-            .usage("calculates the length of its input")
-            .input_type(Type::String)
-            .output_type(Type::Int)
+        "len"
     }

+    fn usage(&self) -> &str {
+        "calculates the length of its input"
+    }

+    fn signature(&self) -> Signature {
+        Signature::build(PluginCommand::name(self))
+            .input_output_type(Type::String, Type::Int)
+    }

     // ...
 }
 ```

-There are two methods required for this implementation.
-The first is the `signature` part, which is run by Nu when the plugin is registered.
-This tells Nu the basic information about the command: its name, the parameters it takes, the description, what kind of plugin it is, and defines the input and output types.
+There are a few methods required for this implementation.
+We first define the `name` of the command, which is what the user will type at the prompt or in their script to run the command.
+The `usage` is also required, which is a short documentation string for users to know what the command does, and is displayed along with completions and in `help`.
+Finally, we define the `signature`, which specifies arguments and types for the command.

-Here, we tell Nu that the name is "len", give it a basic description for `help` to display and declare that we expect to be passed a string and will return an integer.
+We tell Nu that the name is "len", give it a basic description for `help` to display and declare that we expect to be passed a string and will return an integer.

 Next, in the `run` implementation, we describe how to do work as values flow into this plugin.
 Here, we receive a `Value` type that we expect to be a string.
 We also return either `Value` or an error.